MasonKabat32/Permission-Impossible-CTF/README.md

 3. The range of unsigned integers is from 0 to 4294967295

-4. Some helpfule shell commands you may want to use include ls, cd, sudo, find, cat, su, more, less, grep
+4. Some helpful shell commands you may want to use include ls, cd, sudo, find, cat, su, more, less, grep